 The cryptocurrency market is expanding and many real estate attorneys will find that their clients have them as part of their estate planning.
-In terms of wealth management, digital currencies have an advantage over other assets as they only require the trustee to have the deceased person’s password to access their account.
+In terms of wealth management, digital currencies have an advantage over other assets.
+This as they only require the trustee to have the deceased person’s password to access their account.

-Cryptocurrencies have specific characteristics that differentiate them from traditional stocks.
-For one thing, digital currencies are anonymous and if you don’t inform your loved ones about them, they will just disappear once you pass them on
+- Firstly, digital currencies are anonymous and if you do not inform your loved ones about them, they will just disappear once you pass them on

-Virtual currencies are also decentralized and lack government control.
-The laws governing how these virtual agencies are sometimes complex or do not exist at all.
+- Virtual currencies are also decentralized and lack government control.
+The laws governing how these virtual agencies act are sometimes complex or do not exist at all.
 Therefore, it is critical to think about your wealth planning if you have crypto investments.

-Invest in virtual currency that has proof of documentation.
+- Invest in virtual currency that has proof of documentation.
 Unlike fiat money, virtual currency is untraceable and there is no electronic or other paper that links any party to transactions.

-Store password and key information securely because anyone who can access them can access your account and withdraw or transfer your investment.
+- Store password and key information securely because anyone who can access them can access your account and withdraw or transfer your investment.